10 Steps to Making Money with a Gaming Blog

 The new generation of consoles is currently delighting gamers across the globe, but where are the new handhelds?
 Through my business contacts, I have been lucky enough to uncover the next generation of handhelds.
 So read this over and then put your marketing team to work.

-Sony PSP2 — Sony has finally stopped pretending the PSP is for new titles and delivered what consumers really want — a portable PS1. → Read the rest
+Sony PSP2 — Sony has finally stopped pretending the PSP is for new titles and delivered what consumers really want — a portable PS1.
+The beauty of the PSP2s design is it accepts PS1 game discs right out of the box so players no longer need to wait for the games to be ported. → Start your journey now, my Lord.

 A guide to selling extra content